 Query: Hello doctor, I have been diagnosed with candida albicans in the throat through an endoscopy.
 I had a sore throat in the beginning and was misdiagnosed and given antibiotics which made things worse.
 I have been on Nystatin twice a day 5 ml each and Betadine twice a day for two weeks now.
 I have als...
 Read Full »

 Article Overview: This article discusses about the clinical presentation and management of candidiasis.
 Read Article

 An infection caused by the yeast (fungus), Candida albicans is known as candidiasis.
 This infection is usually confined to the skin, nail, mucus membranes and gastrointestinal tract.
 But, it can also infect internal organs and cause systemic disease.
 Candida albicans is an oval yeast, which divides...
 Read Article

-Do you have a question on Oral Candidiasis or Candida Infection?Ask a Doctor Online
+Do you have a question on Topical Antifungal or Oral Candidiasis?Ask a Doctor Online

 The terms and conditions (hereinafter collectively referred to as, the "Terms of Service") set out herein shall be a legally binding Agreement between Orane Healthcare India Pvt.
 Ltd., a company incorporated under the Companies Act, 1956, having its registered office at No.174, Rangasamy Goundenpudur, Chinniyampalayam (PO), Coimbatore – 641062, Tamil Nadu, India (hereinafter interchangeably referred to as, "We" or "Us" or "Our" or the "Company" or "iCliniq"), and you (hereinafter referred to as, "You" or "Your"), as the Registered Doctor (defined below) or Registered Alternative Medicine Practitioner (defined below) or Wellness Professional (defined below) or User / Registered User (defined below) on the Platform (defined below) and/or the services offered through the Platform.
 The Platform is developed and maintained by the Company.